-With each passing year, the eCommerce industry evolves, reaches new milestones and expands into new areas.
-As the prevalence of online retail continues to pervade people’s daily lives, new eCommerce trends emerge and dissipate, leaving behind their best aspects and discarding the less than favourable features.
+With each passing year, the ecommerce industry evolves, reaches new milestones and expands into new areas.
+As the prevalence of online retail continues to pervade people’s daily lives, new ecommerce trends emerge and dissipate, leaving behind their best aspects and discarding the less-than-favourable features.
 (User Experience).

 Chatbots Score More Sales

 Chatbots are a bit of a divisive topic.
 Some hail the technology as the best thing since sliced bread, while others feel that they are extremely overhyped.
-As is with most polarizing subjects, the truth likely lies somewhere in the middle.
+As is with most polarising subjects, the truth likely lies somewhere in the middle.
 However, what is indisputable is that chatbots are extremely effective for completing specific tasks.

 Moreover, as this technology continues to be adopted by all kinds of businesses spanning various industries, people are beginning to like them more and more.